top of page

 After Children’s Time in the sanctuary, children attending Sunday church service are led to Sunday School together.
 Miss Beckie and her team incorporate crafts, scripture, and music into their lessons to preschool through 5th graders.
 Reach out to the church staff with questions.

-3rd — 5th grade: Fireside Room
+1st — 5th grades: Fireside Room

 What style of music would I expect to find in worship?